-Building Expanded Core Curriculum skills and bringing college and career readiness home to students in grades 9-11 – plus their families and TVIs!
+Building Expanded Core Curriculum skills and bringing college and career readiness home to high school students – plus their families and TVIs!

 Compass, a new College Success @ Perkins program, is designed to help blind and visually impaired high schoolers develop the critical academic and blindness skills for building a foundation for a successful future.